anvetsu/reo/README.md

 ### Getting Started

 Make sure you have JDK 10 or later installed.
-You can build and run `Motto` with the following commands:
+You can build and run `Reo` with the following commands:

 ```
 $ make
-$ ./motto
+$ ./reo
 ```

 This will land you in the REPL, where you can play with the platform:

 ```
-motto v0.0.1
+reo v0.0.1
 =>
 ```

-The `=>` prompt shows that Motto is waiting for your input.
+The `=>` prompt shows that Reo is waiting for your input.

 It is suggested that you work through the following short tutorial and then proceed to the rest of the [Documentation](docs/index.md).